 Sleight of Hand

 Under the larger umbrella of her passion for multi-faceted storytelling Ellie is specifically interested in interdisciplinarity (especially across the perceived boundary between arts and sciences), digital technologies, and cross-cultural dialogue.
-Since 2016 she has run intercultural exchange programmes in Bali each summer with Avalon International Academy, as well as travelling around the UK and Europe giving talks and workshops on universal storytelling, archetype, and the use of technology in performance.
+Since 2016 she has run intercultural exchange programmes in Bali each summer with Avalon International Academy, as well as giving talks and workshops in the UK, Europe, and Asia on universal storytelling, archetype, and the use of technology in performance.
 Earlier this year, she undertook a research fellowship in China at the Shanghai Theatre Academy, exploring tradition and innovation in intercultural China/UK practice.

 Ellie has previously produced/directed plays and immersive festival events for the National Trust, the Tristan Bates Theatre, the Minack, Albany Theatre, Exeter Phoenix Arts Centre, Exeter Northcott and other venues.
 In 2017 she produced the world premier of Lynette Linton's Hashtag Lightie for the Arcola Theatre with Team Angelica, and worked with StoneCrabs Theatre Company to programme and oversee practical workshops for their annual Young Directors Training Scheme, and mentor participants in the programme.